charlesneimog/Awesome-Pd/docs/objects/xmod2~.md

 # xmod2~

-`xmod2~` performs is a variant of `xmod~`, but only performs frequency modulation (so far) and uses a different and cheap sine waveform that promotes more chaotic and cool sounds.
+The `xmod2~` object is a signal generator that performs frequency modulation (FM) using two internal oscillators.
+It is a variant of `xmod~` designed to produce chaotic and interesting sounds through its specific sine waveform and FM capabilities.
+Users can control the frequencies and modulation indices of both oscillators via inlets or creation arguments.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `xmod2~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>